 Fire & Unicycle Area

 Tickets are valid for full-event (28th July – 5th August) and include access to all EJC areas and events.
 For children under 16 special conditions apply.

-Prices will go up throuhout time: hurry up and guarantee your spot at EJC 2018 now!
+Hurry up joining 600+ jugglers and guarantee your spot at EJC 2018 now!

-Daily tickets are also available: they are valid for a maximum of 24hours up to the opening of info-point the next day.
-Regardless of the time they were bought.
-Gala show entrance is not included and has to be bought separately.
+Daily tickets are also available: they are valid for a maximum of 24hours up to the opening of info-point the next day – regardless of the time they were bought.
+Daily Tickets on Gala Show days have access to this venue included but are priced differently.